 - February (summer) low maximum 5C (41F) plus wind chill

 - February (summer) high maximum of 22C (72F)

-In fact, temperatures in your tent, closer to the mountains, will be colder.
-If you are not there in February, it will be colder again.
+In addition, temperatures in your tent, closer to the mountains, will be colder.

 - plan for horrible weather: rain, sleet, hail, snow